mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 In mzmine, **feature lists** are the output of the **feature detection** process (see [Masses and features](#masses-and-features)).

-The set of detected features in each LC-MS run is stored as a list, hence the name "feature list" (see, for example, [ADAP chromatogram builder](../module_docs/lc-ms_featdet/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md) and [Local mimimum resolver](../module_docs/featdet_resolver_local_minimum/local-minimum-resolver.md) for more details).
+The set of detected features in each LC-MS run is stored as a list, hence the name "feature list" (see, for example, [Chromatogram builder](../module_docs/lc-ms_featdet/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md) and [Local mimimum resolver](../module_docs/featdet_resolver_local_minimum/local-minimum-resolver.md) for more details).
 Multiple feature lists can undergo further processing (_e.g._ feature alingment) which results in a table (often referred to as **feature table**) where samples are arranged in columns, features in rows and each entry contains the signal intensity detected for the corresponding feature in the corresponding sample.

 ### **_m/z_ tolerances**